justdry/eventbus/ReadMe.md

-# Event Bus
+# EventBus

 <img src=".github/splash.jpg" width="60%" alt="JustDRY's EventBus Splash" />

-A simple, generic, thread-safe event bus for Go.
+A small, generic, thread-safe event bus for Go.
+EventBus is type-safe using Go generics, supports contexts for propagation of request-scoped values and deadlines, and provides a centralized mechanism for handling errors produced by event handlers.
-`eventbus` lets you register event handlers, emit events, and hook into error handling using Go’s `context.Context`.

 ---

-## ✨ Features
+## Features

--   **Type-safe with Generics** — define your own event type.
+-   Type-safe with Generics — define your own payload type for events.
--   **Thread-safe** — tested with Go’s `-race` flag.
+-   Thread-safe — internal synchronization via mutexes; tests run with the `-race` flag.
--   **Error Handling** — attach an error handler to centralize error management.
+-   Centralized Error Handling — all events share a single, attachable error handler (per EventBus instance).
--   **Context Support** — propagate deadlines, cancelation signals, or request-scoped data into your handlers.
+-   Context Support — handlers receive a `context.Context`, so you can carry deadlines, cancellation, or request-scoped values.

 ---

-## 🚀 Installation
+## Installation

 ```bash
 go get github.com/justdry/eventbus